-Improving environmental efficiencies in fuel standards and design
+Improve environmental efficiencies in fuel standards and design

 Given initiatives already underway by TC, and the Canada-U.S. Regulatory Cooperation Council, an efficiency stage strategy uses existing and emerging regulations and programmes to progressively ratchet up fuel efficiency and emission reduction requirements for all transport modes (including passenger cars) in the spirit of continuous improvement.
 As discussed above, the needs are especially high for rail and air, which lag behind requirements for truck and ship.
 Although industry will usually balk, from a regulatory perspective, such changes are usually straightforward since they involve changes to technical specifications that can usually be adopted through Orders-in-Council.
+Some shipping companies have already pledged to only purchase new ships running on carbon neutral fuels (Reuters, 2021), regulators have an opportunity to push other firms to follow suit.

-Encourage electric light freight vehicles
+Encourage electric light freight and farm vehicles

 LCA reveals that, due to battery components and assembly, production impacts on the environment are more significant for electric light vehicles than combustion ones, but use impacts are significantly lower, depending on the electricity mix.
 Sensitivity analysis suggests that the cleaner the electricity mix, the lower the overall GHG emissions (Hawkins et al., 2012).